SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 `DefaultDrawingBackend` is the top-level CPU executor.
 It owns backend policy and orchestration:

 - acquiring a writable CPU destination
-- creating the flush-scoped execution plan
+- creating the retained execution plan
 - executing that plan
 - handling CPU layer composition

 It does not own every detail of geometry planning or scan conversion.

 It also does not own backend selection.
-By the time `FlushCompositions(...)` is called, the typed canvas implementation has already chosen the backend instance that will receive the prepared scene.
+By the time `CreateScene(...)` or `RenderScene(...)` is called, the typed canvas implementation has already chosen the backend instance that will receive the prepared work.

 ### Scene

-In the canvas architecture, the backend receives a `CompositionScene`.
-That scene already contains prepared commands and explicit layer boundaries.
+In the canvas architecture, the backend receives a `DrawingCommandBatch`.
+That batch already contains prepared commands and explicit layer boundaries for one contiguous command range.

-For the CPU backend, that incoming scene is the starting point, not the final execution form.
+For the CPU backend, that incoming batch is the starting point, not the final execution form.

 ### Flush Scene